Third-party proximity readers

 Description automatically generated with medium confidence

-A pre-crimped cable that connects to the T2 will be supplied either in the box or by the installation engineer.
+A pre-crimped cable that connects to the Smart biometric clock (T2) will be supplied either in the box or by the installation engineer.
 We supply it at fairly short length, leaving it to the installation engineer to attach to longer cable of the right length on site.

 The cable should be connected as: